Square (NYSE:SQ) Price Target Cut to $160.00

-Square (NYSE:SQ – Get Rating) had its price target decreased by stock analysts at Susquehanna from $240.00 to $160.00 in a research note issued to investors on Tuesday, The Fly reports.
-Susquehanna’s price objective would indicate a potential upside of 49.00% from the company’s previous close.
+Square (NYSE:SQ – Get Rating) had its price objective decreased by research analysts at Susquehanna Bancshares from $240.00 to $160.00 in a research note issued to investors on Tuesday, Stock Target Advisor reports.
+Susquehanna Bancshares’ price objective points to a potential upside of 49.00% from the stock’s previous close.

-Several other research firms have also recently issued reports on SQ.
-Canaccord Genuity Group decreased their price objective on Square from $310.00 to $210.00 and set a “buy” rating on the stock in a report on Friday, February 25th.
-CLSA began coverage on Square in a report on Thursday, March 31st.
-They set a “buy” rating and a $180.00 price objective on the stock.
-Susquehanna Bancshares decreased their price objective on Square from $275.00 to $240.00 and set a “positive” rating on the stock in a report on Friday, February 25th.
-Stephens started coverage on Square in a report on Wednesday, April 6th.
-They set an “overweight” rating and a $170.00 price objective on the stock.
-Finally, Deutsche Bank Aktiengesellschaft reduced their target price on Square from $210.00 to $180.00 and set a “buy” rating on the stock in a report on Friday, February 25th.
-One equities research analyst has rated the stock with a sell rating, five have assigned a hold rating, thirty-five have given a buy rating and one has given a strong buy rating to the company.
-According to MarketBeat.com, the company currently has an average rating of “Buy” and a consensus price target of $209.49.
+SQ has been the topic of a number of other reports.
+JPMorgan Chase & Co. cut their price objective on Square from $200.00 to $192.00 and set an “overweight” rating on the stock in a report on Friday, February 25th.
+DA Davidson cut their price objective on Square from $275.00 to $175.00 and set a “buy” rating on the stock in a report on Monday, February 28th.
+StockNews.com initiated coverage on Square in a report on Thursday, March 31st.
+They issued a “sell” rating on the stock.
+Cowen cut their price objective on Square from $238.00 to $188.00 and set an “outperform” rating on the stock in a report on Friday, February 25th.
+Finally, Jefferies Financial Group lowered their target price on Square from $200.00 to $155.00 and set a “buy” rating for the company in a research note on Friday, February 25th.
+One analyst has rated the stock with a sell rating, five have given a hold rating, thirty-five have given a buy rating and one has assigned a strong buy rating to the company.
+According to data from MarketBeat.com, Square has an average rating of “Buy” and a consensus price target of $207.54.

-In related news, insider Brian Grassadonia sold 5,051 shares of Square stock in a transaction dated Monday, April 4th.
-The stock was sold at an average price of $141.79, for a total value of $716,181.29.
-Following the completion of the transaction, the insider now directly owns 128,744 shares in the company, valued at $18,254,611.76.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, CFO Amrita Ahuja sold 2,680 shares of Square stock in a transaction dated Monday, April 4th.
-The stock was sold at an average price of $141.79, for a total value of $379,997.20.
-Following the completion of the transaction, the chief financial officer now owns 121,461 shares of the company’s stock, valued at $17,221,955.19.
+In other Square news, insider Brian Grassadonia sold 5,051 shares of Square stock in a transaction on Monday, April 4th.
+The stock was sold at an average price of $141.79, for a total transaction of $716,181.29.
+Following the sale, the insider now owns 128,744 shares of the company’s stock, valued at approximately $18,254,611.76.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, CFO Amrita Ahuja sold 3,609 shares of Square stock in a transaction on Wednesday, February 2nd.
+The shares were sold at an average price of $127.61, for a total value of $460,544.49.
 The disclosure for this sale can be found here.
-Insiders sold 19,578 shares of company stock valued at $2,544,542 over the last quarter.
-Insiders own 15.12% of the company’s stock.
+In the last three months, insiders sold 19,578 shares of company stock worth $2,544,542.
+Company insiders own 15.12% of the company’s stock.

-Hedge funds have recently modified their holdings of the business.
-Ibex Wealth Advisors acquired a new position in Square in the third quarter valued at approximately $25,000.
-Bell Investment Advisors Inc acquired a new position in Square in the third quarter valued at approximately $30,000.
-Moors & Cabot Inc. boosted its stake in Square by 56.0% in the third quarter.
-Moors & Cabot Inc. now owns 25,000 shares of the technology company’s stock valued at $32,000 after acquiring an additional 8,974 shares during the period.
-Arlington Partners LLC boosted its position in shares of Square by 200.0% during the first quarter.
-Arlington Partners LLC now owns 234 shares of the technology company’s stock worth $32,000 after buying an additional 156 shares during the period.
-Finally, Consolidated Planning Corp acquired a new position in shares of Square during the third quarter worth approximately $36,000.
-Institutional investors own 66.31% of the company’s stock.
+A number of institutional investors have recently made changes to their positions in SQ.
+Ibex Wealth Advisors bought a new stake in shares of Square in the 3rd quarter worth $25,000.
+Bell Investment Advisors Inc bought a new stake in shares of Square in the 3rd quarter worth $30,000.
+Moors & Cabot Inc. raised its stake in shares of Square by 56.0% in the 3rd quarter.
+Moors & Cabot Inc. now owns 25,000 shares of the technology company’s stock worth $32,000 after buying an additional 8,974 shares in the last quarter.
+Arlington Partners LLC raised its stake in shares of Square by 200.0% in the 1st quarter.
+Arlington Partners LLC now owns 234 shares of the technology company’s stock worth $32,000 after buying an additional 156 shares in the last quarter.
+Finally, Consolidated Planning Corp bought a new stake in shares of Square in the 3rd quarter worth $36,000.
+66.31% of the stock is currently owned by hedge funds and other institutional investors.

 Square, Inc provides payment and point-of-sale solutions in the United States and internationally.
 The company's commerce ecosystem includes point-of-sale software and hardware that enables sellers to turn mobile and computing devices into payment and point-of-sale solutions.
 It offers hardware products, including Magstripe reader, which enables swiped transactions of magnetic stripe cards; Contactless and chip reader that accepts EMV® chip cards and Near Field Communication payments; Chip card reader, which accepts EMV® chip cards and enables swiped transactions of magnetic stripe cards; Square Stand, which enables an iPad to be used as a payment terminal or full point of sale solution; and Square Register that combines its hardware, point-of-sale software, and payments technology, as well as managed payments solutions.